 Subverted with Fred and Marie's marriage.
 Fred insists she stop working even when they become too broke to go out any more.
 It's used to show Fred as an idiot and it's a hint that there are cracks in the marriage already.

-Values Resonance: The story of soldiers having trouble readjusting to their lives before the war still holds up, especially as the world they left is now different and they have to try and find their place in it - something that's still relevant today.
+Values Resonance: The story of soldiers having trouble readjusting to their lives before the war still holds up, especially as the world they left is now different and they have to try and find their place in it - something that's not only still relevant today, it's even more relevant than it was at the time, with PTSD becoming a major topic in the news and in people's minds today as soldiers come home from Iraq and Afghanistan.